The Role of the Agent and Conveyancer in a Subject to Sale

 Key Takeaways

-Your agent is the one out in the red dust, making sure the deal stays on the path.
+Your agent is the one keeping the deal moving on the ground.
 When a contract is signed, the agent doesn't stop at the signature; they become the primary communicator between buyer and seller.

 They are responsible for understanding why this clause exists and explaining the risks to both sides.
 In Benoni, where a straight answer is valued, the agent's job is to keep everyone informed about the progress of the buyer's own house sale.
 If that sale stalls, your agent needs to know before it becomes a crisis.